Probiotics for Blood Pressure: The Link Between Intestinal Microbiota and Hypertension

 To understand the underlying mechanisms of probiotic action, the researchers also analyzed the intestinal microbiota of mice.
 They found that the high-fructose diet led to imbalances in the populations of certain gut bacteria, including an increase in Bacteroidetes and a reduction in bacteria Firmicutes.

 However, treatment with probiotics restored these populations to levels similar to those of the control group.
-This suggests that they could help maintain blood pressure at normal levels by restoring the balance of the intestinal microbiota.
+This suggests that they might help maintain blood pressure at normal levels by restoring the balance of the intestinal microbiota.

 “In addition, the analysis identified new microbial signatures associated with blood pressure: Increased levels of Lawsonia and Pyrolobus bacteria, and reduced levels of Alistipes and Alloprevotella, were associated with lower blood pressure. specifies the communiqué.